This research material has four sections:

 Case Study 1).
 This individual states:

 I).
 “I used to think people could hear my thoughts, but that was because people would very often say something in response to what I had just thought.
-It used to scare me a lot” – In other words, he/she observes human beings reacting to his/her thoughts in such a way where these reactions always show meaningful correlations to his/her thoughts; therefore, these are synchronistic events.
-A high number of synchronistic events as such has provided her false evidence supporting the false view that “people know my thoughts.”
+It used to scare me a lot” – In other words, he/she observes human beings reacting to his/her thoughts in such a way where these reactions always show meaningful correlations to his/her thoughts; these are synchronicities.
+A high number of synchronistic events has provided her false evidence supporting the false belief that “people know my thoughts.”
 This could happen to anyone out of the blue, regardless of the emotional state.
 Meaning, even at the peak of your happiness, you could start facing synchronicities that would psychologically affect you.

-(As mentioned earlier, assume your thoughts are actually broadcasting, if so what kind of possible reactions that you would observe from people?
+(To make sense of this experience, assume your thoughts are actually broadcasting, if so what kind of possible reactions that you would observe from people?
 This line of thinking will help a researcher to understand these unusual experiences.
 Due to an unknown reason to humanity, only certain people in the world are facing these experiences.
 Therefore, it’s hard to understand this phenomenon, if you have never experienced it.
-This is not an imagination & this is not a mental illness.)
+This is not imagination and this is not a mental illness either.)

 Case Study 2).

-I). “it is very scary when everyone says stuff that is relevant to what your thinking”.
-Meaning, the spoken words of people have correlated with his/her own thoughts.
+I). “it is very scary when everyone says stuff that is relevant to what your thinking”. – Meaning, the spoken words of people have been correlating with his/her own thoughts.
 And these synchronistic events have been providing false evidence supporting the false belief, which is “people know my thoughts.”

 Case Study 3).

 I).
-“Oh I think something and I hear my dad and his gf talking thinking they’re commenting on what I was thinking”. – The spoken words of Dad and his girlfriend has correlated with this individual’s thoughts.
+“Oh I think something and I hear my dad and his gf talking thinking they’re commenting on what I was thinking” – The spoken words of Dad and his girlfriend have correlated with this individual’s thoughts.
 Observing a high number of such synchronistic events is the cause behind the belief, which is “people know my thoughts.”

 Case Study 4).